cswclui/katacoda-scenarios-1/msdb-003/step01.md

 You'll see output as follows:

 ```
-Branch 03-implement-event-driven-architecture.0.0.1 set up to track remote branch 03-implement-event-driven-architecture.0.0.1 from origin.
+Branch 02-implement-read-write-datasources.0.0.1 set up to track remote branch 02-implement-read-write-datasources.0.0.1 fromorigin.
-Switched to a new branch '03-implement-event-driven-architecture.0.0.1'
+Switched to a new branch '02-implement-read-write-datasources.0.0.1'

 ```